Ditto (2022 film)

 Ditto is a 2022 South Korean science fiction romantic drama film written and directed by Seo Eun-young, starring Yeo Jin-goo, Cho Yi-hyun, Kim Hye-yoon, Na In-woo and Bae In-hyuk.
-Remake of the 2000 film of the same name, it depicts story of love and friendship that takes place when a man and woman living in different time periods, communicate through a ham radio by chance.
+A remake of the 2000 film of the same name, it depicts a story of love and friendship that takes place when a man and woman living in different time periods communicate through a ham radio by chance.
 It was released theatrically on November 16, 2022.

 Synopsis

 Kim Yong is a college junior living in the year 1999, and Mo-nee living in the year 2022 is a sophomore of the same university.
 The two happen to get their hands on an old ham radio.
 During the total lunar eclipse in 1999 and 2022, the pair is magically able to communicate with one another across time through the radio and begin to talk about each other's love and friendship.